angelrainf/microbes.bbscore/README.md

 | Specie_A | Specie_B | Specie_C | Specie_D | Specie_E |

 ### Observed score function

-Observed scores follow an exponential decay function:
+For calcuation, a scoring function is defined by a fitted decay function to the distribution of the species observed (within a group of samples) follow an exponential decay function:

 $$